ssomayyajula/equiv/README.md

 This repository contains a very limited prototype implementation of the decision procedure described in this [report](https://www.dropbox.com/s/phkbrfendpa2e6w/cs4999_report1.pdf?dl=0) ([this](https://www.dropbox.com/s/uiov8ajz7suth7d/cs4999_report2.pdf?dl=0) elaborates more on the algorithm).

-Here's a short summary: while we already have a decision procedure for the equivalence of NetKAT expressions, this project aims to
+Here's a short summary: while we already have a decision procedure for the equivalence of NetKAT expressions, this project aims to decide whether a NetKAT term behaves like another NetKAT term when only certain behaviors are observed.
+That is, only require certain fields of packets to be preserved or be ignored altogether.
+Such specifications are given as regular expressions of _selectors_ that select certain fields of packets.
+Then, the regularity of NetKAT terms and specifications is exploited to decide whether they are equivalent.

 To build, clone the repository and run `make` (OASIS should do most of the work).
 To run, do `./main.byte`.
 The main program runs a satisfaction check on three sample specifications and associated NetKAT programs.
 Here's a breakdown of the modules: